somasai-12/cloud-cost-optimizer/README.md

 - Meta LLaMA 3 (8B Instruct)
 - Gemini AI (Only for design assistance and validation)

-## Example Description Used:
+## Example Descriptions Used:
+- I need a website for my college project.
+MERN stack.
+Hosted on AWS.
+Budget is strictly 15,000 INR.
+Do not exceed.

-We are building a food delivery app for 10,000 users per month.
+- We are building a food delivery app for 10,000 users per month.
 Budget: ₹50,000 per month.
 Tech stack: Node.js backend, PostgreSQL database,object storage for images, monitoring, and basic analytics.
 Non-functional requirements: scalability, cost efficiency, uptime monitoring.

-## Sample Artifacts (Included in Repository) for example
+## Sample Artifacts (Included in Repository) for first example

 - sample_artifacts/project_description.txt
 - sample_artifacts/project_profile.json